telerik/xaml-docs/controls/radwordsprocessing/formats-and-conversion/html/settings.md

 ## UriImageSource

-This class loads the images with an URI specified from the HTML document.
+This class is used to create images which source is defined as URI, import and export them to HTML.
 It exposes the following properties:

 * __Uri__: Gets the URI of the image.